celestialfault/Swift-Cogs/README.md

 <details>
 <summary>Starboard</summary>

-Send messages to a per-guild starboard channel, all from star reactions.
+Send messages to a per-guild starboard channel, via means of reacting with :star:

 #### To install